-This is a patterned sports flooring system in a basket weave 3 by 3 block style.
+This is a patterned sports flooring system available in a variety of patterns, but most commonly in a basket weave 3 by 3 block style.
 This system is a composite block and has huge benefits as its combats seasonal timber movement.
-It also had the same advantages of having a sprung timber floor system and has lower maintenance costs.
+It also had the same advantages of having a sprung timber floor system and has lower maintenance requirements.
 It also has the advantage of being fire resistant and is very easy to repair.

 Engineered sports system

 This floor system is a relatively new approach to sports flooring and is a combination of steam-pressed hardwood on top of the board and a softwood joining system underneath.
-This alternative design is appealing from a price perspective and is a more affordable system.
 The timber on top of the board is steam pressed and is often harder and more durable from an impact perspective.
+Engineered sports flooring have layers of solid wood flooring on top of the boards in your standard species but with ply/birch as a base system.
+Engineered sports floors are a serious option to consider with timber sports flooring; the product is a cheaper alternative and is often a lot quicker to install.
+They also do not suffer from the seasonal movement as much as solid wood floors.
 It is quicker to install and easier to refurbish due to its level finish.
 This is due to the underlying joining system under the boards creating a perfect joining platform resulting in a flat uniform surface.

 This is another alternative to timber flooring, that is a popular choice due to its material cost and speed of installation, this also comes in a huge variety of colours and once installed will not be susceptible to changing weather conditions.
 For example, linoleum and rubber composites; these types of flooring are favoured due to the wide choice of colours and finishes available.
 The durability of the surface and many of the systems offer great point area elasticity.
 These systems are very quick to install and easy to maintain.

 Each sports floor ranging from timber to rubber must meet load-bearing standards, safe play standards and sports performance guidelines including;

 - Level playing surface